Option strategies come in many flavors:

 Spreads are VERTICAL because the EXPIRATION DATE of the bid(sell)

-option and ask(BUY)option prices are the same.
+option and ask(BUY)option are the same.

 Example of Debit Call Spread a/k/a Bull Call Spread —